tomduck/pandoc-tablenos/README.md

 Markdown Syntax
 ---------------

-To tag a table caption with the label `tbl:description`, use
+To assign a table caption the label `tbl:description`, use

     Table: Caption. {#tbl:description}